atrox39/ReverseReach/README.md

-# Tunnel
+# ReverseReach

 A compact Go utility that establishes a reverse SSH tunnel.
-It listens on a remote TCP address exposed by your SSH host and forwards traffic to a service running on your local machine.
+ReverseReach listens on a remote TCP address exposed by your SSH host and forwards traffic to a service running on your local machine.

 ## Features
 - Sets up a password-authenticated SSH session and reverse tunnel in a single binary.